No matter the frameworks you use and the code you write, the most important is the model that you define to create your system.

 - is composed by components and

-- reacts to events with behaviors.
+- reacts to events with actions that we call behaviors.

 System Designer uses UML, a standard, to define your model.
 So you probably already how to design in System Designer even if you have never run it.